kal93/accident-counter-rtk/README.md

 # A Simple Counter

-A silly little application for Steve's Redux Toolkit Course.
+A silly little application for Redux Toolkit.